 3) uploads: check that there are no .php executable files.
 If there were, eliminate them.

-• At this point, upload the copy of WordPress that you downloaded.
+4) index.php: check that it does not contain malicious codes - At this point, upload the copy of WordPress that you downloaded.
 Regardless of the / wp-content / folder and the wp-config.php and .htaccess files, which you already have ready on your server.

 Check that everything works correctly and, finally, delete or leave a comment on the function you created at the beginning of the article and thus disable the “maintenance mode”.